About Michael Novack - Product Leader, Builder, and Operator

 A: While Michael is a product leader (not an engineer), he has deep technical fluency across several domains:

-- Payment and Fraud Systems: Architected dual-path payment systems at Hims that reduced fraud 23% while improving conversion 8%.
+- Payment and Fraud Systems: Architected dual-path payment systems at Hims & Hers that reduced fraud 23% while improving conversion 8%.
 Built dynamic pricing infrastructure integrated with CDPs.
 Understands payment orchestration, fraud detection, and conversion optimization.

 - Product-Led Growth Infrastructure: Built self-serve onboarding, conversion funnels, behavioral analytics, and revenue attribution systems.
 Can design and implement the full PLG stack from signup to expansion.